 Property Tax Calculation Essentials

-Your property tax assessment in Bloomfield HIlls is calculated “based on the assessed value of your property, any exemptions you qualify for and property tax rate.”
+Your property tax assessment in Metro Detroit Michigan is calculated “based on the assessed value of your property, any exemptions you qualify for and property tax rate.”
 That’s sounds simple enough, but in reality, it is far more complicated than that.

 That because in some places the value is assessed annually, and in others, it is done every other year.
 In addition, in some areas, the assessed value is just the market value while in others the assessed value is arrived at by multiplying the market value by what is called an assessment rate.
 And the exemptions, such as a homestead exemption, don’t affect your property’s market value, just the assessed value, which lowers your tax bill.